Paraphrasing vs Coreferring: Two Sides of the Same Coin: Chirps*: Leveraging Coreference Information for Paraphrasing

-\paragraph{Connected Components:} The original Chirps score of a predicate paraphrase pair is proportional to two parameters: (1) the number of supporting pairs; (2) the ratio of number of days in which supporting pairs were published relative to the entire collection period.
-The latter lowers the score of wrong paraphrase pairs which were mistakenly aligned on relatively few days (e.g. due to misleading argument alignments in particular events).
-The number of days in which the predicates were aligned is taken as a proxy for the number of global events in which the predicates co-refer.
-Here, we aim to get a more accurate split of tweets to global events by constructing a graph of tweets as nodes and looking for connected components.
+\paragraph{Connected Components} The original Chirps score of a predicate paraphrase pair is proportional to two parameters: (1) the number of supporting pairs; (2) the ratio of number of days in which supporting pairs were matched relative to the entire collection period.
+The latter lowers the score of paraphrase pairs which might have been mistakenly aligned on relatively few days (e.g. due to misleading argument alignments in particular events).
+The number of days in which the predicates were aligned is taken as a proxy for the number of different events in which the predicates co-refer.
+Here, we aim to get a more reliable partition of tweets to different events by constructing a graph of tweets as nodes, with supporting tweet pairs as edges, and looking for connected components.